- Feeling Stuck, Page 22 (PAGE FULL)

 She says she's finally ready to leave but has a long list of reasons why not quite yet.
 And it has been years of this.
 Years that have impacted her health.
 Years that have drained her finances.
 Years in which she has felt miserable and invisible and utterly devalued.

 Her list for not leaving is long.
-Her religious faith dictates, at least in her mind, that marriage, even to a philanderer, is sacred, that lying (about, for instance, setting up her phone bank account, which he didn't allow) is wrong.
+Her religious faith dictates, at least in her mind, that marriage, even to a philanderer, is sacred, that lying (about, for instance, setting up her own bank account, which he didn't allow) is wrong.
 But mostly, she's been held in place by hope.

 Anyone who comes to this site knows that I'm fully supportive of staying in a marriage after betrayal when both partners are willing to do the work to rebuild.
 Or staying while you figure out your next right step.
 Or staying until you gather the money, education or whatever it is you need to leave.